ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Managing Connections {#introspection}

-After establishment, connections can be configured and queried using Connection Properties, and asynchronous information may be available about the state of the connection via Soft Errors.
+During pre-establishment and after establishment, connections can be configured and queried using Connection Properties, and asynchronous information may be available about the state of the connection via Soft Errors.